jesstoselli/CSTV/README.md

 CSTV is a Kotlin Android application built to list CS Go matches, in order to demonstrate core Android Development skills.

 It makes use of the [PandaScore Api](https://pandascore.co/).

-It's important to mention it takes a bit to load when first installing, but runs smoothly afterwards.

 This app demonstrates the following views and techniques using libs: